Accounting by Guesty is a premium feature. Please contact us to discuss activating it.

 Add recurring expense

-Select the recognition date, which defines when the transaction should be recognized in your accounting.
-The options are:
+Select the recognition, which defines when the transaction should be recognized in your accounting.

-Click the toggle Charge for the expense and set the revenue share between the PMC and the owner, which you can set either as an amount or percentage.
+Set the revenue share between the PMC and the owner.
 Choose the conditions for this expense and what manual reservations or channel reservations the conditions will apply to.

 Channel commission

-Choose how to split the payment for booking channels commissions between the PMC and the owner, based on your setup in Guesty.
+Choose when to recognize and how to split the payment between the PMC and the owner for booking channel commissions, based on your setup in Guesty.
+(If you are on cash basis accounting, the channel commission is always recognized at check-in.)

 Note: